the-quotient/la-text-reuse-detection/README.md

+# Latin Text Reuse Detection
-# Similis Fero – Uncovering Text Reuse in the Latin Works of Early Modern Authors using an SBERT-based Retrieve and Rerank Pipeline
+Uncovering Text Reuse in the Latin Works of Early Modern Authors using an SBERT-based Retrieve and Rerank Pipeline